The retina is the delicate tissue lining the back of the inside of the eye which detects light

+Surgery reduces the pressure in the eyes by opening blocked drainage angles or creating a new opening that fluid can flow through to leave the eye.
+In some cases surgery may be done to relieve pain caused by glaucoma.
 Doctors can use either a surgical cutting tool or a very focused beam of light, called a laser, to do surgery for glaucoma.
 Laser surgery is usually the first type of surgery tried.
 If laser surgery doesn't help, your doctor may try conventional surgery.It is not unusual for some people to have both open- and closed-angle glaucoma.
 They may need more than one kind of procedure Open-angle chronic glaucoma is the most common type where the loss of vision is gradual and painless.
 Usually it is detected when patients come to the eye doctor for a routine eye check up.

 LASIK, which stands for laser in-situ keratomileusis, is a popular surgery used to correct vision in people who are nearsighted, farsighted, or have astigmatism.All laser vision correction surgeries work by reshaping the cornea, the clear front part of the eye, so that light traveling through it is properly focused onto the retina located in the back of the eye.
 LASIK is one of a number of different surgical techniques used to reshape the cornea.